Gerschtli/teamspeak-update-notifier/README.md

 ## What does it do?

-Whenever a server admin connects to your server, the most recent released teampspeak server version will be fetched and compared to the current installed version of teamspeak.
+Whenever a server admin connects to your server, the most recent released teamspeak server version will be fetched and compared to the current installed version of teamspeak.
 If there is any discrepancy, the admin will get a nice little private message like:
 ```